aalhour/cookiecutter-aiohttp-sqlalchemy/README.md

             return self.json_response(user.serialized)
 ```

-## Working Examples

-If you want to see working examples of this cookiecutter-template, then please head over to [/examples](https://github.com/aalhour/cookiecutter-aiohttp-sqlalchemy/tree/master/examples).
+If you want to see a **working example web app** generated using this cookiecutter-template, then please head over to [/examples](https://github.com/aalhour/cookiecutter-aiohttp-sqlalchemy/tree/master/examples) directory.